 What tests can be used to identify occult blood in my stool?

-- The fecal immunochemical test (or FIT) uses antibodies to detect hidden blood in the stool that could be potentially coming from a cancer or tumor.
+- The fecal immunochemical test (or FIT) uses antibodies to detect hidden blood in the stool that could be potentially coming from cancer or tumor.
 It only detects human blood from the lower intestines making it is a more specific screening tool for colorectal cancer compared with the stool guiac test that many people may be more familiar with.

 - The stool guiac test picks up blood arising from anywhere in the GI tract, making it less specific for colorectal cancer.
 For example, it might pick up blood arising from a bleeding stomach ulcer.

 Why doesn’t all blood look the same in stool?

 Generally, the closer the bleeding site is to the anus, the brighter red the blood will appear.
 Bleeding from the anus, rectum, and sigmoid colon (found on the left-hand side of the abdomen) tends to be bright red, whereas bleeding from the transverse colon and ascending colon on the right-hand side of the abdomen, located several feet away from the anus, tends to be darker red or maroon in color.

 Melena occurs when blood is present in the colon for a long enough period of time that bacteria naturally present in the gut are able to break it down into chemicals that are black.
 Melena usually signifies bleeding from the upper gastrointestinal tract (for example, bleeding from ulcers in the stomach or small intestines).